-The ARC consists of three (3) members, all of whom are Independent Non-Executive Directors as follows:
+The ARC consists of five (5) members, who are Independent Non-Executive and Non-Independent Non-Executive Directors as follows:

-- Mr. Tan Kak Teck (Chairman, Independent Non-Executive Director) - Mr. Lee Boon Hong @ Lee Boon Keong (Member, Independent Non-Executive Chairman) - Encik Mohd Shafizan Bin Shahbudin (Member, Independent Non-Executive Director)
+- Mr. Tan Kak Teck (Chairman, Independent Non-Executive Director) - Mr. Lee Boon Hong @ Lee Boon Keong (Member, Non-Independent Non-Executive Chairman) - Encik Mohd Shafizan Bin Shahbudin (Member, Non-Independent Non-Executive Director) - Mr. Lee Szed Kee (Member, Independent Non-Executive Director) - Mr. Amy Chan Chen Chen (Member, Independent Non-Executive Director)

 The Chairman of the ARC, Mr. Tan Kak Teck, meets the requirement of Paragraph 15.09(1)(c)(i) of the Main Market Listing Requirements ("MMLR") as he is a Chartered Accountant and a member of the Malaysian Institute of Accountants.
-Further, all other members have been long-standing members of the Board and have working familiarity with finance and accounting practices.
+Further, majority of the other members have been long-standing members of the Board and have working familiarity with finance and accounting practices.